lgp171188/xpens/README.md

  - Setting up a development environment:
    - The easy way
      - Just run ```vagrant up```.
 It will automatically download a Debian Jessie 64-bit vagrant box and create a VM using that.
+This command will fail if any of the required plugins like ```vagrant-vbguest``` are not installed and will prompt for their installation.
+Re-run ```vagrant up``` after installing the required plugins.
 It then takes care of creating and configuring a VM for developing Xpens, automating most of the manual steps described below.
-You can then login into the VM by running ```vagrant ssh```.
-Then navigate to ```~/xpens/xpens``` before following further instructions.
+You can then login into the VM by running
+       ```vagrant ssh```.
+Then navigate to ```~/xpens/xpens``` before
+       following further instructions.
    - The manual way
-     - It is recommended to perform the following steps after creating a virtualenv environment and activating it.
+     - It is recommended to perform the following steps after creating a virtualenv
+       environment and activating it.
 This will install all the dependencies of